LiviaKarolayne/MacAddress-Manager/README.md

-# GerenciadorDeMacAddresses
+# Mac Address Manager
-Um programa de gerenciamento de MAC Addresses associados a CPFs.
+A program for managing MAC Addresses associated with CPFs.